 - a.
+Pass Criteria: - A precondition for undertaking accreditation is that the MDD shall be in overall good healthy condition.

+- The MDD team shall comply with the organisation's SOP's correctly. - The MDD shall indicate all test items (minimum of three (3) test items per MDD) in the test area within an accuracy of 100cm radius. - The MDD should be able to detect the target to the prescribed depth by the NTSG. - The MDD team shall provide no more than three (3) false indications throughout the test.

+b.
+Fail Criteria:

-Pass Criteria: - The MDD shall be in good health/physical condition. - The MDD team shall comply with the organisation's SOP's correctly. - The MDD shall indicate on all test items (minimum of three (3) test items per MDD) in the test area within 125cm. - The MDD team shall provide no more than three (3) false indications throughout the test. - a.
-Fail Criteria: - The MDD scratches of physically/actively manipulates the surface of the test item. - The MDD carries out more than three (3) false indications. - The MDD misses an item within the search area. - The handler conducts the search in an unsafe manner. - The MDD team fails to comply with the organisations SOPs. - The handler is not able to control the MDD - The use of forceful commands or forceful equipment such as e-collar/spike collar.
+- If the MDD scratches physically/actively manipulates the surface of the test item and/or the ground. - The MDD carries out more than three (3) false indications. - The MDD misses an item within the search area. - The handler conducts the search in an unsafe manner. - The MDD team fails to comply with the organisation's SOPs. - The handler is not able to control the MDD. - The use of forceful commands/actions and/or forceful equipment (such as e-collars/spike or choke collars).

-1.4.4 Actions of a failure.
+9.4.4 Actions on a failure

-a.
+- a.
 A 'fail' result shall be treated as a nonconformity and managed in accordance with the requirements of IMAS 07.12 and 07.40.
-Root cause analysis (RCA) should be

-- carried out, to identify any necessary corrective and improvement actions required. - b.
+Root cause analysis (RCA) should be carried out, to identify any necessary corrective and improvement actions required. - b.
 Re-testing of the MDD team should only take place once the organisation has implemented and confirmed the effectiveness of correct/improvement actions.
-Training records and a successful IQA will be submitted to NMAA/UNMAS-SS prior to retesting.
+Training records and a successful IQA will be submitted to NMAA/UNMAS-UNMISS prior to retesting.

-1.5 Quality Assurance.
+9.5 Quality Assurance

+Each mine action organisation shall comply with the following:

 - a.
-Each mine action organisation shall comply with the following: - b.
 Routine regular training and internal QA processes shall be implemented and conducted by the mine action organisation in accordance with the detail of this chapter.
-These details shall be kept on record and presented to NMAA/UNMAS-SS representatives on request. - c.
-Refresher training and an internal QA assessment shall be conducted and passed by the MDD team when returning from a block leave period, once every two (2) month and after any long periods (over 2 weeks) of no deployment (E.g. sick period).
-The report and results will be submitted to UNMAS-SS prior to redeployment. - d.
-Every 3 months the MDD Team shall undergo external QA conducted by NMAA/UNMAS-SS.
-This shall be conducted either on-site or in the NMAA/UNMAS-SS accreditation field. - e.
-The QA shall be conducted to replicate the operational working environment as closely as possible. - f.
-The External Quality assurance assessment should be carried out as similar to the accreditation procedure as possible. - g.
+These details shall be kept on record and presented to NMAA/UNMAS-UNMISS representatives on request. - b.
+Refresher training and an internal QA assessment shall be conducted and passed by the MDD team when returning from a block leave period, once every two (2) months and after any long periods (over 2 weeks) of no deployment (e.g. sick period).
+The report and results will be submitted to UNMAS-UNMISS prior to redeployment.

+- c.
+Every 3 months the MDD team shall undergo external QA conducted by NMAA/UNMAS-UNMISS.
+This shall be conducted either on-site or in the NMAA/UNMAS-UNMISS accreditation field. - d.
+The QA shall be conducted to replicate the operational working environment as closely as possible. - e.
+The External Quality assurance assessment should be carried out as similar to the accreditation procedure as possible and/or in accordance to the implementation plan. - f.
 The area size may be reduced depending on the facilities available at the site.

-1.6 Reporting.
+9.6 Reporting

-- The mine action organisation shall ensure that a logbook is prepared for each MDD and that it is available at all times for inspection. - b.
+- a.
+The mine action organisation shall ensure that a logbook is prepared for each MDD and that it is available at all times for inspection.

+- b.
 The records will include, but not limited to:

 - Daily/monthly health records

 - Veterinary records

 - Weight record

 - Daily food storage record

 - Training record

 - Operational work record

-- QA record
+- QA record.

-1.7 MDD Operations
+9.7 MDD Operations

-1.7.1 General requirements
+9.7.1 General requirements